 Cement board sheets should then be installed over the subfloor to provide a layer of protection for lower surfaces.
 These waterproof materials will also prevent moisture from seeping down between tiles, causing damage to lower portions of the structure.

 The cement board sheets should be placed side by side, running from one end of the room to the other.
 A shop knife can be used to cut smaller pieces to fill uneven spaces reaching to adjacent walls.
-These can be secured to plywood using 1 1/4” screws spaced evenly down the lines between individual pieces.
+These can be secured to the plywood using 1 1/4” screws spaced evenly down the lines between individual pieces.
 If installing over concrete, a thin-set mortar can be spread evenly to create adhesion.

 Note: as you work leave 1/8” gaps in between the individual sheets, and 1/4” gaps between the cement board pieces and the walls, to account for expansion during warmer weather periods.

-When dealing with concrete subfloors, you may want to opt for the application of a waterproofing membrane as an alternative to cement board.
-That self-leveling substance will create a clear, impervious coat, and eliminates the need to adhere the sheets using screws.Continue to 3 of 15 below.
+When dealing with concrete subfloors, you may want to opt for the application of a waterproofing membrane as an alternative to the cement board.
+That self-leveling substance will create a clear, impervious coat, and eliminates the need to adhere to the sheets using screws.Continue to 3 of 15 below.

 03 of 15

 Establish Reference Lines

 Using a tape measure, find the exact center of the longest wall in the room.
 This can be marked near the floor using a shop pencil.
 Then go to the adjacent wall and do the same.
 Then, with the two marks as your guide, snap a chalk line between them creating a temporary path that should completely bisect the room.